 Sequence Flow Diagram.

 RAML or Swagger API Specification for the API.

+Key Use Cases???

 Mock Phase includes creating Mock service to provide sample request and response in the service endpoint.
 The service at this point should be deployed in its initial iteration with mock inputs and outputs, for target users to be able to consume that service to integrate with their end user platforms.